D.I.C.E. Award for Adventure Game of the Year: Developers and publishers

-Out of the all the publishers Sony has published most nominees and the most winners for Adventure related awards.
+Out of all the publishers, Sony has published the most nominees and the most winners for adventure-related awards.
 Ubisoft Montreal has developed the most nominees while Nintendo, internally, has developed the most award winners.
-Ubisoft Montreal and Ubisoft are the only developer and publisher, respectively to win more than adventure game award for the same game in the same year with Prince of Persia: The Sands of Time.
-Rockstar North and Rockstar Games also won multiple awards in the same year, but for different games.
-Ubisoft Montreal is also the only developer to have back-to-back wins for the same category, being Platform Action/Adventure Game of the Year in 2004 and 2005.
+Ubisoft Montreal and Ubisoft are the only developer and publisher, respectively, to win more than one adventure game award for the same game in the same year with Prince of Persia: The Sands of Time.
+Rockstar North and Rockstar Games also won multiple adventure game awards in the same year, but for different games.
+Ubisoft Montreal is also the only developer to have back-to-back wins for the same category, being Console Platform Action/Adventure Game of the Year in 2004 and 2005.
 Ubisoft as a publisher also had back-to-back wins for Computer Action/Adventure Game of the Year in 2004 and 2005, but with different developers.

 Franchises

 The Legend of Zelda franchise has received the most nominations and won the most awards.
 The Assassin's Creed franchise is second in nominations but has not won a single award.
-The Legend of Zelda is also tied with Grand Theft Auto and Prince of Persia for franchises with the most adventure game awards won.
-In the early years of the Interactive Achievement Awards when there were multiple awards for adventure related genres, some games received multiple nominations in the same year:
+In the early years of the Interactive Achievement Awards when there were multiple awards for adventure-related genres, some games received multiple nominations in the same year: